In this guide

 If you are arriving for a role at ArtEZ or through another institution with an international HR function, it is worth contacting them before your arrival — some larger employers in the city provide arrival support or can advise on the fastest registration route.

+Not sure which visa you need?
+Use the Visa Checker to find out.
 Use the BSN Planner to prepare your documents before your appointment and check the full registration process in the BSN Registration Guide.
+Planning your integration path?
+Use the Inburgering Route Planner to see your requirements.

 Healthcare & Insurance